UFResearchComputing/AlphaFold2-Multimer-NIM/README.md

 ## Another way to run AlphaFold2-Multimer NIM on HPG

 1. **Submit a SLURM batch job**
-   Use `sbatch` to start the NIM server with GPU resources, and record the name of the node where the server is running.
+   Use `sbatch` to start the NIM service with GPU resources, and record the name of the node where the service is running.

 2. **Open a terminal or Jupyter session**
    Start an SSH terminal or a Jupyter session using any preferred method (e.g., Open OnDemand, `srun`, etc.), with minimal resource allocation (no GPU required) to run inference.

 3. **Run on the same node**
-   Ensure that the SSH terminal or Jupyter session for inference runs on the same node as the server.
+   Ensure that the SSH terminal or Jupyter session for inference runs on the same node as the service.

 ---